The Wright Stuff: Commercial break question

 A feature of the programme was a "multiple choice" or "true or false" quiz question posed before the commercial break, usually based on the next discussion topic.
 The answer was provided at the start of the next segment.
 This feature has been carried over into Jeremy Vine.

 10th birthday

-The programme celebrated its 10th birthday on 9 September 2010 with a special 1 hour evening edition broadcast at 20:00 on Channel 5.
+The programme celebrated its 10th birthday on 9 September 2010 with a special hour-long evening edition broadcast at 20:00 on Channel 5.

 Theme tune

 The programme had three main theme tunes, the first was similar to the original theme for the BBC's Saturday Kitchen Live.
 The second had been modified on several occasions from its launch until the end of 2010.
 From January 2011 until the show's end in 2018, an upbeat theme tune in a retro jazzy 1960s style was used and has been carried over into Jeremy Vine.

 Controversies

 In 2002, the show was at the centre of a media scandal when Wright "accidentally" named John Leslie on air as the anonymous rapist mentioned in Ulrika Jonsson's autobiography.
 Since this time, Wright has been notably reticent about discussing issues that involve "unnamed" celebrities, such as the 2006 "football player and mobile phone" scandal – often remarking "given my previous record on certain issues, I feel more than a little nervous discussing this".

 In May 2008, the show came under scrutiny from animal rights group PETA.
 The group claimed that the fishbowl containing Wright Stuff fish, Brad and Jen, was too small.
-On the 27 May show, Wright told viewers that the show's resident vet would look into the matter.
+On 27 May show, Wright told viewers that the show's resident vet would look into the matter.

 On 13 August 2008, Asian entrepreneur James Caan appeared on the programme and mocked Prince Charles wearing a kilt.
 Caan held up a copy of a UK daily newspaper, which showed the Prince wearing a kilt, and remarked that people should not take him too seriously because he was wearing a "skirt".
 He apologised later in the show, saying he had not meant to cause offence.
 Caan also offered to return to the show in future wearing a kilt, though he did not fulfil this promise.

 On 4 October 2011, a day after the American Amanda Knox was acquitted of the murder of British student Meredith Kercher, Wright sparked criticism by opening a discussion on whether viewers would consider "going back to Knox's room after meeting her in a bar".
 A spokesperson for the show said the debate – which was based on a long-standing media caricature of Knox as "Foxy Knoxy" – had been "handled extremely sensitively".
 Wright apologised a day later, saying he had "framed the debate in the wrong way".